ATL-Flaneur/CoreWebApp/README.md

 # CoreWebApp

-This is a simple C# ASP.NET Core web app developed to show creation of web APIs, export of prometheus metrics, Dockerization of the app, and using Grafana to query Prometheus and display the metric in a Grafana dashboard panel.
+This is a simple C# ASP.NET Core web app developed to show creation of web APIs, export of Prometheus metrics, Dockerization of the app, and using Grafana to query Prometheus and display the metrics on dashboard.

 These instructions assume the use of Ubuntu Linux but should work on other Debian-based distributions.

 ## Prerequisites

-Prep the Linux machine with:
+Install .NET 9 machine with:

 `sudo apt install -y dotnet-sdk-9.0`

+See the Docker section installing packages to build/run a Dockerized version.

 ## APIs